 This issue may be resolved with version 3.777 of 'Diff Doc'.
 If not things to look for:

 1. Make sure that normal.dot is located on each user's own hard drive and not being accessed in a networked location.
 This is the most common source of problems in this area.
 Delete or move any copies of Normal.dot that show up in networked locations (Workgroup Templates folder usually) so it recreates itself on people's own systems.
 Also make sure that the User Templates setting is pointing to a hard drive and not a network location (Tools-Options/File Locations).

-2. Also, does your MS Outlook use MS Word as it's editor.
-This too can possible cause a sharing violation.
+2. Also, does your MS Outlook use MS Word as its editor.
+This too can possibly cause a sharing violation.

 3. Check for third

 party MS Word 'Add Ins'.
 These are programs that extend Words

 functionality, they may cause issues such as this.
 For advanced

 users check the registry (i.e.

 4. If Word crashes, sometimes winword.exe (the Word program does not properly close.
 Thinking the program is still open means the system thinks Normal.dot (or any other file open/accessed by Word at the time) is in use and cannot overwrite in-use files.
 Easiest fix is to reboot after a crash, or if you are knowledgeable enough, look in the Task Manager (CTL-ALT-DEL) for winword.exe and forcibly End Task.

 Doc' product in the "Diff application" field of the "Tools" tab

 of the TortoiseCVS "Preferences" window, you can integrate Diff